hakobtp/blog/devops/aws/1/2_IAM_Users_&_Groups.md

 - This shows that IAM is a global service, not tied to any specific region.
 - Users you create in IAM are available everywhere.
 Some other AWS services you’ll see in this course are region-specific.

+Why do we create users?

+- Right now, we are using the root user.
+You can see your `account ID` at the top.
+- We create IAM users so that people or applications can have their own accounts instead of using the root account.

 ---

 - [HOME](./../../../README.md)